 SIS Applicant Profile

 What is the average GPA for SIS students?

 For the Fall 2014 application cycle, the median undergraduate GPA of admitted students was a 3.5 on a 4.0 scale.

 What GRE scores do applicants typically present?

 While the GRE is just one factor in the application process, we typically recommend applicants prepare thoroughly for the examination and do their best to maximize their score.
-SIS will take the best score from each section, regardless of testing date.
-On the new GRE testing scale (out of 170), admitted students for the Fall 2012 semester presented median scores of 160 on the verbal section, 153 on the quantitative section, and 4.5 on the analytical writing section.
+SIS will take the best score from each section, regardless of testing date, provided that submitted scores are still valid.
+On the GRE testing scale (out of 170), admitted students for the Fall 2014 semester presented median scores of 158 on the verbal section, 152 on the quantitative section, and 4.3 on the analytical writing section.
 Please note that there are no minimum scores required to apply.